SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 He likes them so much that he gives them **names** and keeps logs of their **stats** : **damage, health**, and **armor**.

-The process of aggregating all the data is quite tedious, so he would like to have a program doing it.
+The process of aggregating all of the data is quite tedious, so he would like to have a program doing it.

 Since he is no programmer, it is your task to help him.